abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f429i-disco/index.md

         CONFIG_CDCACM=y                : The CDC/ACM driver must be built
         CONFIG_CDCACM_CONSOLE=n        : Don't use the CDC/ACM USB console.
         CONFIG_NSH_USBCONSOLE=y        : Instead use some other USB device for the console

     The particular USB device that is used is:

         CONFIG_NSH_USBCONDEV="/dev/ttyACM0"

     The advantage of this configuration is only that it is easier to bet working.
 This alternative does has some side effects:

     -   When any other device other than /dev/console is used for a user interface, linefeeds (n) will not be expanded to carriage return / linefeeds (rn).
 You will need to set your terminal program to account for this.
     -   /dev/console still exists and still refers to the serial port.
         So you can still use certain kinds of debug output (see include/debug.h, all debug output from interrupt handlers will be lost.
-      - But don't enable USB debug output\!
+    -   But don\'t enable USB debug output!
 Since USB is console is used for USB debug output and you are using a USB console, there will be infinite loops and deadlocks: Debug output generates USB debug output which generatates USB debug output, etc. If you want USB debug output, you should consider enabling USB trace (CONFIG\_USBDEV\_TRACE) and perhaps the USB monitor (CONFIG\_USBMONITOR).

     See the usbnsh configuration below for more information on configuring USB trace output and the USB monitor.

 9. USB OTG FS Host Support.
 The following changes will enable support for a USB host on the STM32F429I-DISCO, including support for a mass storage class driver:

     Device Drivers -\> CONFIG\_USBDEV=n : Make sure the USB device support is disabled CONFIG\_USBHOST=y : Enable USB host support CONFIG\_USBHOST\_ISOC\_DISABLE=y

     Device Drivers -\> USB Host Driver Support CONFIG\_USBHOST\_MSC=y :
     Enable the mass storage class

     System Type -\> STM32 Peripheral Support CONFIG\_STM32\_OTGHS=y :
     Enable the STM32 USB OTG FH block (FS mode) CONFIG\_STM32\_SYSCFG=y : Needed for all USB OTF HS support

     RTOS Features -\> Work Queue Support CONFIG\_SCHED\_WORKQUEUE=y :
     High priority worker thread support is required CONFIG\_SCHED\_HPWORK=y : for the mass storage class driver.

     File Systems -\> CONFIG\_FS\_FAT=y : Needed by the USB host mass storage class.

     Board Selection -\> CONFIG\_BOARDCTL=y : Needed for
     CONFIG\_NSH\_ARCHINIT

     Application Configuration -\> NSH Library CONFIG\_NSH\_ARCHINIT=y :
     Architecture specific USB initialization : is needed for NSH

     With those changes, you can use NSH with a FLASH pen driver as shown belong.
 Here NSH is started with nothing in the USB host slot:

     NuttShell (NSH) NuttX-x.yy nsh\> ls /dev /dev: console null ttyS0

     After inserting the FLASH drive, the /dev/sda appears and can be mounted like this:

     nsh\> ls /dev /dev: console null sda ttyS0 nsh\> mount -t vfat /dev/sda /mnt/stuff nsh\> ls /mnt/stuff /mnt/stuff: -rw-rw-rw- 16236 filea.c

     And files on the FLASH can be manipulated to standard interfaces:

-    nsh\> echo "This is a test" \>/mnt/stuff/atest.txt nsh\> ls /mnt/stuff /mnt/stuff: -rw-rw-rw- 16236 filea.c -rw-rw-rw- 16
+    nsh\> echo \"This is a test\" \>/mnt/stuff/atest.txt nsh\> ls /mnt/stuff /mnt/stuff: -rw-rw-rw- 16236 filea.c -rw-rw-rw- 16
     atest.txt nsh\> cat /mnt/stuff/atest.txt This is a test nsh\> cp /mnt/stuff/filea.c fileb.c nsh\> ls /mnt/stuff /mnt/stuff:
     -rw-rw-rw- 16236 filea.c -rw-rw-rw- 16 atest.txt -rw-rw-rw- 16236
     fileb.c

-    To prevent data loss, don't forget to un-mount the FLASH drive before removing it:
+    To prevent data loss, don\'t forget to un-mount the FLASH drive before removing it:

     nsh\> umount /mnt/stuff

 10. I used this configuration to test the USB hub class.
 I did this testing with the following changes to the configuration (in addition to those listed above for base USB host/mass storage class support):

     > Drivers -\> USB Host Driver Support CONFIG\_USBHOST\_HUB=y :
     > Enable the hub class CONFIG\_USBHOST\_ASYNCH=y : Asynchronous I/O
     > supported needed for hubs
     >
     > Board Selection -\>
     > CONFIG\_STM32F429IDISCO\_USBHOST\_STACKSIZE=2048 (bigger than it
     > needs to be)
     >
     > RTOS Features -\> Work Queue Support CONFIG\_SCHED\_LPWORK=y : Low
     > priority queue support is needed CONFIG\_SCHED\_LPNTHREADS=1
     > CONFIG\_SCHED\_LPWORKSTACKSIZE=1024

     NOTES:

 11. It is necessary to perform work on the low-priority work queue (vs.